Year-over-Year Overall Giving

 A look at giving trends by month shows that December remains the largest month for giving across the year.
-2018 represented a slight departure from this trend and gave way to the biggest shift in distribution across other months.
-In December 2018, 17.0% of all gifts were donated; June 2018 was the second highest month for giving with 9.7% of all gifts donated.
+In December 2021, 20.1% of all gifts were donated; June 2021 was the second highest month for giving with 9.6% of all gifts donated.

 For more information on this topic, please visit: Online Giving by Month

 According to the Charitable Giving Report, Environment organizations had the largest growth in overall giving in 2021, growing by 19.3%.
 All subsectors experienced growth in 2021, with five of the subsectors experiencing double-digit growth compared to 2020.
 As with overall giving trends, an examination of longitudinal trends can yield even greater context for these numbers.
 Across the last three years, nonprofit organizations in the Human Services, Environment, and Animal Welfare subsectors experienced the best three-year trend performance.